Harrison County Weekly Construction Update

-State Route 519 resurfacing project: Work is set to begin Monday, June 22, to resurface SR 519 from New Athens to U.S. Route 250.
+Update on SR 519 resurfacing project: The start date for this work has been postponed to Monday, July 6.
+This project includes the resurfacing of SR 519 from New Athens to U.S. Route 250.
 Traffic maintained via flaggers.
 Completion date: September 30, 2020.

 |